43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ## 6. Software Requirements

-This project uses an Anaconda install with Python 3.6.3 and the follwoig libraries:
+This project uses an Anaconda install with Python 3.6.3 and the following libraries:

 - sys
 - json